 in your Mongoose schema?
 It can be a little tricky.

-For example, let us say that you are building a job board and you want to store the type
+For example, let us say that you are building a job board and want to store the type

 of the job (full-time, part-time, contract, etc.) along with other job information.
 Naively, you might end up defining your schema like the following: